 How much does PrEP cost?

 If you don’t have health insurance, you can still get help paying for PrEP.
-Gilead has a medication assistance program that could make PrEP free for you, depending on your income.
+You can apply to get free PrEP through the Ready, Set, PrEP program.
+Gilead also has a medication assistance program that could make PrEP free for you, depending on your income.
 Your doctor or nurse will need to submit an application for you to find out if you qualify.

-The staff at your local Planned Parenthood health center can also help you apply for health insurance or assistance programs that can make PrEP affordable for you.
+The staff at your nearest Planned Parenthood health center can help you apply for health insurance or assistance programs that can make PrEP affordable for you.